StarRocks/starrocks/docs/en/administration/Configuration.md

 #### starlet_use_star_cache

-- **Default**：true
+- **Default**: true
-- **Description**：Whether to enable block data cache in a shared-data cluster. `true` indicates enabling this feature and `false` indicates disabling it.
+- **Description**: Whether to enable block data cache in a shared-data cluster. `true` indicates enabling this feature and `false` indicates disabling it.
 - **Introduced in:** v3.1

 #### starlet_cache_evict_high_water

-- **Default**：0.2
+- **Default**: 0.2
-- **Description**：In a shared-data cluster, if the percentage of the available disk capacity is below this value, file data cache eviction will be triggered.
+- **Description**: In a shared-data cluster, if the percentage of the available disk capacity is below this value, file data cache eviction will be triggered.
 The default value indicates that file data cache will use at most 80% of the disk capacity.
 - **Introduced in:** v3.0

 ### Configure BE static parameters